 Log on to Windows with local administrator privileges.

 - 1. Start the ER/Studio Data Architect installation program. - 2.
 Walk through the installation wizard following the onscreen prompts.

-The following provides additional information for some options that are not self-explanatory:
+The following provides additional information for some options that you can check after the installation: